NicoleNG18/FoodDelivery/README.md

 # FoodDelivery

-This is my final project for SoftUni Java Web module.
+[//]: # (This is my final project for SoftUni Java Web module.
+It's made during Spring Advanced course in SoftUni and has only educational purpose at this moment.)
+[//]: # (The project is still in progress.
+Until 9th April it will be ready for the online project defense.
+After that with all new knowledge, I'll continue developing it.)

 Overview:
 -----------------